Roberto Saviano

 journalist and author

-His articles have appeared in publications such as L'Espresso, The Washington Post, El Pais, Der Spiegel, The Guardian, and The Times.
-Graduating in Philosophy from the University of Naples Federico II, he received an honorary degree in Law from the University of Genoa in 2011.
-For Bompiani, he curated the Munizioni series.
+His articles have appeared in L’Espresso, The Washington Post, El País, Der Spiegel, The Guardian, and The Times, among others.
+He graduated in Philosophy from the University of Naples Federico II and received an honorary degree in Law from the University of Genoa in 2011.
+He has also curated the Munizioni book series for Bompiani.

 read more